llvm/llvm-project/llvm/docs/LangRef.rst

     function that has a ``"probe-stack"`` attribute is inlined into a function that has no ``"probe-stack"`` attribute at all, the resulting function has the ``"probe-stack"`` attribute of the callee.
-``readnone``
-    On a function, this attribute indicates that the function computes its result (or decides to unwind an exception) based strictly on its arguments, without dereferencing any pointer arguments or otherwise accessing any mutable state (e.g. memory, control registers, etc) visible outside the ``readnone`` function.
-It does not write through any pointer arguments (including ``byval`` arguments) and never changes any state visible to callers.
-This means while it cannot unwind exceptions by calling the ``C++`` exception throwing methods (since they write to memory), there may be non-``C++`` mechanisms that throw exceptions without writing to LLVM visible memory.

-    On an argument, this attribute indicates that the function does not dereference that pointer argument, even though it may read or write the memory that the pointer points to if accessed through other pointers.

-    If a readnone function reads or writes memory visible outside the function, or has other side-effects, the behavior is undefined.
-If a function reads from or writes to a readnone pointer argument, the behavior is undefined.
-``readonly``
-    On a function, this attribute indicates that the function does not write through any pointer arguments (including ``byval`` arguments) or otherwise modify any state (e.g. memory, control registers, etc) visible outside the ``readonly`` function.
-It may dereference pointer arguments and read state that may be set in the caller.
-A readonly function always returns the same value (or unwinds an exception identically) when called with the same set of arguments and global state.
-This means while it cannot unwind exceptions by calling the ``C++`` exception throwing methods (since they write to memory), there may be non-``C++`` mechanisms that throw exceptions without writing to LLVM visible memory.

-    On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.

-    If a readonly function writes memory visible outside the function, or has other side-effects, the behavior is undefined.
-If a function writes to a readonly pointer argument, the behavior is undefined.
 ``"stack-probe-size"``
     This attribute controls the behavior of stack probes: either the ``"probe-stack"`` attribute, or ABI-required stack probes, if any.